Last Updated on March 31, 2021

 As the group therapist in Breaking Bad implies, the key to recovery isn’t being more disciplined, more self-critical, or “better” in general.
 Instead, one must foster new ways of coping with painful emotions and hush his or her vicious inner critic.
 In short, the key to recovery is self-compassion.

 The term “self-compassion” gets tossed around a lot these days, but what does it mean, exactly?
-Self-compassion involves treating oneself with kindness and non-judgement, even when one believes he has failed beyond repair.
+Self-compassion involves treating oneself with kindness and non-judgement, even when one believes one has failed beyond repair.
 It also means becoming sensitive to one’s inner emotions.

-There’s a reason self-compassion has debuted in addiction recovery programs as of late.
+There’s a reason3 self-compassion has debuted in addiction recovery programs as of late.
 By accepting misfortune and moving on, one gradually learns that he or she doesn’t need alcohol to cope with feelings of helplessness.
 In her book, Self-Compassion: The Proven Power of Being Kind to Yourself, Dr. Kristin Neff describes three steps to achieving self-compassion:

 - Consider how you might treat your best friend if she was in a difficult situation.
 You would probably listen intently as she vented; reassure her for trying her best; empathize with her feelings; encourage her to push forward; and remind her that you’re always there for her.
 Dr. Neff suggests treating yourself with the same kindness during tough times.